Committee for a Responsible Federal Budget: Criticism

-Michael Hiltzik, writing in the Los Angeles Times, called the CRFB "a billionaire's front group that likes to portray itself as a neutral budget watchdog" due to the group's ties to billionaire Peter G. Peterson and The Peter G. Peterson Foundation.
-Paul Blumenthal and Christina Wilkie, writing in HuffPost, made a similar criticism of the group's connection to Peterson.
+Michael Hiltzik, writing in the Los Angeles Times in 2024, called the CRFB "a billionaire's front group that likes to portray itself as a neutral budget watchdog" due to the group's ties to billionaire Peter G. Peterson and The Peter G. Peterson Foundation.
+That same year, Paul Blumenthal and Christina Wilkie, writing in HuffPost, made a similar criticism of the group's connection to Peterson.

 Economist Paul Krugman, writing in The New York Times, criticized "deficit scolds" like the CFRB for having bad policy suggestions and being hypocritical, as well as having hidden intentions to "shred the social safety net".
-Krugman argued that "the deficit scolds, while posing as the nation's noble fiscal defenders, have in practice shown themselves both hypocritical and incoherent.
+Krugman argued in 2012 that "the deficit scolds, while posing as the nation's noble fiscal defenders, have in practice shown themselves both hypocritical and incoherent.
 They don't deserve to have a central role in policy discussion; they really don't even deserve a seat at the table."
 In July 2025, however, he said that the CFRB is "an honest, highly competent think tank".